 Smaller Chainsaws Make Perfect Tools For The Beginner

 If you’re new to chainsaws, starting with something small is a good place to start.
-They are far less intimidating compared to larger units which is why they are a great beginners chainsaw.
-Even people who carve wood with a chainsaw professionally use a smaller saw with a larger saw, so they definitely have there place.
+They are far less intimidating compared to larger units which are why they are a great beginners chainsaw.
+Even people who carve wood with a chainsaw professionally use a smaller saw with a larger saw, so they definitely have their place.

 One Of The Smallest Gas Chainsaws

 In my opinion, you can’t do a chainsaw buyers guide without including a Husqvarna saw.
 They are responsible for some of the most reliable saws on the market, thanks to decades of experience.
 That experience really shows in this 240 model, and is, in my opinion, the best small gas chainsaw currently on the market.
 For such a small saw it packs quite the punch.

 Compact But Powerful

 This is a pretty powerful saw for its size, while it won’t be replacing something like a Husky 455, it still holds it own.
 This is thanks to its 2 HP, 38.2cc engine and mixed with Huskies x-torque design makes it all the better.
 The x-torque design makes it a lot more fuel efficient, which means buying less gas, which means more money in the pocket.
 The thing that did impress me was how easy it was getting through 12 inch pine limbs, which I did roughly around 40 of them.

 One thing that I really like about this chainsaw is how it has vibration dampening.
 What this does is put the motor onto only one spring, which makes it vibrate a lot less.
 A really nice feature if you’re going to be using the saw for a long time.
 This really helps user fatigue and a great thing for beginners who haven’t built up any tolerance for it.